5th to the 16th of February 2020

 There are never any guarantees with Antarctic weather, so the exact itinerary can always change at the last minute.

 The days are long (the sun will hardly set most days) and most days will usually involve at least two opportunities to get off the ship and either go ashore (usually amongst penguin colonies), or cruise amongst the ice in Zodiacs photographing amazing ice formations and wildlife.
-Through all of this Michael and David will be there to help you make this a trip of a lifetime, letting you come back with new images and new skills.
+Through all of this Michael will be there to help you make this a trip of a lifetime, letting you come back with new images and new skills.

-We will be travelling on the Ocean Diamond, operated by Quark Expeditions.
+We will be travelling on the Ocean Endeavour, operated by Quark Expeditions.
 This comfortable and stable ship will be your home for the entire voyage, with most cabins being twin-share and all with private facilities.
 Cabin details can be seen at Quark’s info page.
 The ship is faster than most, and this can give us a quicker-than-average crossing of the Drake Passage, giving us a little more time in Antarctica than other ships.

 The ship is larger than most of the “small ship” vessels we’ve used in the past, but from past experience we know that our photographers will have amazing photographic opportunities and experiences, coming home with new images and new skills, steps beyond what a “regular” Antarctic traveller gets.
 The additional space on-board for things like setting up computers together, as well as the private toilets/showers in every cabin don’t hurt either.